Jeff-Sutter/GCD_Course_Project/README.md

 --    b. create a dataframe that only contains the 68 columns of interest  -- SubjectID, Activity Code, and mean and std vars

-3. Use descriptive activity names to name the activities in the data set
+3.Use descriptive activity names to name the activities in the data set

 --    a.read in activity label names from file; V1 == activity id, V2 == long name
 --    b. assign an activity name to each entry based on the activity numbered label